devAlphaSystem/Alpha-System-PBManager-CLI/README.md

 7. **Certbot:** If HTTPS is enabled for an instance, `pb-manager` can attempt to run Certbot to obtain and install a Let's Encrypt SSL certificate for the specified domain.
 Certbot will modify the Nginx configuration to enable HTTPS.
 8. **Superuser Creation:** When adding a new instance, `pb-manager` offers to create the initial PocketBase superuser (admin) account via the CLI, or guides you to do it via the web UI.
 9. **Interactive Dashboard:** Uses `blessed` and `blessed-contrib` to render a terminal-based UI for real-time monitoring and management of instances.
+10. **Audit Log:** Every command run through pb-manager is recorded in an audit log (`~/.pb-manager/audit.log`) with timestamp and details.
+11. **DNS Validation:** When adding an instance with HTTPS, pb-manager checks that the domain resolves and points to your server's public IP before proceeding.
+12. **PocketBase Version Notification:** At the start of every command, pb-manager checks (with 24h cache) if a new PocketBase version is available and notifies you.

 ## Prerequisites